SabonaWaktole/-Travel-agent-system-for-college-student-in-cpp/README.md

-This is simple cpp project for college student based on object oriented paradiagm it consists of almost all cpp concept like data structure in cpp object and class
+This is a simple CPP project for college students based on an object-oriented paradigm it consists of almost all CPP concepts like data structure in CPP, object and class